run-x/opta-docs/content/en/Reference/aws/modules/aws-base.md

 The defaults for this module are set to work 99% of the time, assuming no funny networking constraints (you'll know them if you have them), so in most cases, there is _no need to set any of the fields or know what the outputs do_.

+## Bring your own VPC
+To use an existing VPC with Opta, instead of having Opta create a new VPC, you must set the `vpc_id`, `public_subnet_ids`, and `private_subnet_ids` fields.
+Set `vpc_id` to the ID of the existing VPC you would like Opta to use.
+Set `public_subnet_ids` to the list of IDs of the public subnets in the VPC.
+Public subnets must have a route that connects to an internet gateway, and must be configured to assign public IP addresses.
+Set `private_subnet_ids` to the list of IDs of the private subnets in the VPC.
+Private subnets must have a route with a destination of `0.0.0.0/0` that points to a NAT gateway with a public IP address.
+If the private subnet routes are not configured correctly, you may see an error output by Terraform that looks like "No routes matching supplied arguments found in Route Table".

+IPv6 is not supported on VPCs that you bring.
+Those VPCs may work, but we do not verify Opta works properly with IPv6-only or dual-stack VPCs.

 ## Fields